 For the first time in a while, I will make a Jagdpanther at WWII German AFV.
-The box art is cool.
-I made a Dragon Models Jagdpanther a long time ago, and at that time I used an unusual striped camouflage paint, so this time I’d like to paint an orthodox pattern.
+I made a Dragon Models Jagdpanther a long time ago, and at that time, I used an unusual striped camouflage paint, so this time I’d like to paint an orthodox pattern.
+The box art is excellent.

-I was surprised to see that even small parts hidden behind the wheel were chosen from two types.
+I was surprised that even small parts hidden behind the wheel were chosen from two types.
 I wonder if this style of preference has been a trend since the golden age of Dragon Models.
-At King Tiger, the shaft was distorted, so I had to be careful when assembling, but this time I think I can assemble it without any problem.
+At King Tiger, the shaft was distorted, so I had to be careful when assembling it, but this time I think I can assemble it without any problem.

 There was a crack in the arm of the wheel.
+I can’t see well because it’s hidden behind the wheel, so there’s nothing to worry about.
 I will reinforce the gap with the vehicle body with clear resin.
-I can’t see well because it’s hidden behind the wheel, so there’s nothing to worry about.
-Sturdiness is more important.
+Sturdiness is more critical.

 By the way, the assembly instruction manual of this Jagdpanther kit is a booklet and the process seems long, but the assembly quantity of each number is small, so I think it goes smoothly.
 As might be expected, it takes time to wrap the connecting track around the chassis.

-I have a couple of Achtung Panther books and it’s pretty interesting to read.
-These are guide books on German tanks which are quite famous in Japan.
-However, I’m not exactly using this book to build an accurate model.
-But the author’s power to publish such research materials is amazing.
+I have a few Achtung Panther books, which are pretty interesting to read.
+These are guidebooks on German tanks, which are quite famous in Japan.
+However, I’m not using this book to build an accurate model.
+But the author’s power to publish such research materials is fantastic.

 The assembly instruction manual is complicated because the way of attaching parts is quite different depending on the painting patterns from 1 to 4 in the instruction manual.
-There are inconsistencies in the illustrations here and there, and I feel like I’m confused.
-I think it is very difficult for people in MENG to describe the illustration and the part number without contradiction.
+There are inconsistencies in the illustrations here and there, and I feel confused.
+I think it is tough for people in MENG to describe the illustration and the part number without contradiction.
 If the vehicle body is roughly the same as the paint example I chose, is it generally OK?

-It has a metal wire and seems to be soft and easy to handle.
-This white nylon rope was attached to the price tag when I bought Heat Tech at UNIQLO in winter.
+It has a metal wire and seems soft and easy to handle.
+When I bought Heat Tech at UNIQLO in winter, this white nylon rope was attached to the price tag.
 It is a sad habit of modelers to keep small things that can be used.
 I have a lot of nylon ropes I bought, but I collect others.
 Let’s try this one this time.

-When I tried the towing wire with the specified length in the assembly instruction manual, the size was not enough.
-I think it would be better to check it against Jagdpanther which is under production.
+The size was insufficient when I tried the towing wire with the specified length in the assembly instruction manual.
+I think it would be better to check it against Jagdpanther, which is under production.

-In the case of this kit, it is completed in the way of attaching the gun barrel to the front armor.
+It varies.
+In the case of this kit, it is complete in the way of attaching the gun barrel to the front armor.
 For example, I remember that the Dragon Bulmbear has a gun mount attached to the bottom of the chassis.
-It varies.

 The antenna was added with a metal wire.
-I choose the nylon wire on the left side of the tank body same as the towing wire.
+I chose the nylon wire on the left side of the tank body same as the towing wire.
 It was better with superfine copper wire.
-I will keep it as it is because it is strongly bonded.
+I will keep it as it is because it is firmly bonded.

 I blew the airbrush from khaki green as I imagined the place of red-brown in my brain.
 If I fail, I have to do it again several times.
-This time I don’t prepare 3 airbrushes, but I only use one, so it takes time.
+I don’t prepare three airbrushes this time, but I only use one, so it takes time.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.